The Museum development program involves the renewal of some of our permanent galleries as well as other spaces throughout the Museum.

 In September 2010 the Studio was transformed into a new temporary exhibition space.

 In January 2009 Horizons became Australian Journeys.
+In 2013, the Australian Journeys gallery was renamed Journeys.

 The revolving Circa theatre was refurbished and reopened in April 2008.
 Circa takes visitors on a unique visual journey through history from deep time to contemporary Australia.